Skip to content

 3. Set up AI Features for intelligent automation

-4. Review Analytics for performance insights
+4. Review Dashboard for performance insights

 Master Ticket Management to provide exceptional customer support.
 Start with basic operations and gradually explore advanced features as you become more comfortable with the system.